Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Ensure Tooltips do not block related page content.
 This will disrupt users' workflow and cause repetitive actions.](/images/don-t-–-2.svg)

 <docs-do-not>
-Ensure Tooltips do not block related page content.
+Ensure that Tooltips do not block related page content.
 This will disrupt users' workflow and cause repetitive actions.
 </docs-do-not>

 </div>